Stratus3D/dotfiles/README.md

 ### Easily Forgottten Command Line Tricks
 * `open .` to open current directory in Finder
+* `open -a TextEdit textfile.txt` to open a file in a specific application
 * `python -m SimpleHTTPServer 8000` runs a webserver that serves the contents of the directory
+* `python -m smtpd -n -c DebuggingServer localhost:25` runs a SMTP server that logs all messages to the console
 * `^X, ^E` to edit the currently typed command in vim
 * `!!` run the last command again
 * `cd -` change back to the previous directory